Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

 for some constant $C > 0$. \end{theorem} The proof of Theorem~\ref{th: stability sieve with shrinkage} is given in Appendix~\ref{app:stability of Sieve SGD}.

-Suppose we have multiple sieve-SGD estimators that assume a different degree of smoothness $s^{(k)}$, $1\le k\le K$ and take the hyperparameter $\zeta$ in Theorem~\ref{th: stability sieve with shrinkage} as $\zeta^{(k)} = (2s^{(k)}+1)^{-1}$.
-Denote their convergence rates in (A2) as $a^{(1)},...,a^{(K)}$.
-If one of the models properly specifies the smoothness $s^*$ (more accurately, it specifies the largest possible $s$ such that $f_0\in W(s)$) and achieves a MSE convergence rate $2s^*/(2s^*+1)$, Theorem~\ref{th: stability sieve with shrinkage} tells us that this estimator will have a smaller wRV value against those satisfying (using \eqref{eq: recap stability}):
+Suppose we have multiple sieve-SGD estimators that assume a different degree of smoothness $s^{(k)}$, $k\in [K]$ and take the hyperparameter $\zeta$ in Theorem~\ref{th: stability sieve with shrinkage} as $\zeta^{(k)} = (2s^{(k)}+1)^{-1}$.
+Denote their convergence rates as $a^{(1)},...,a^{(K)}$.
+If one of the models properly specifies the smoothness $s^*$---more accurately, it specifies the largest possible $s$ such that $f_0\in W(s)$, it will achieve an MSE convergence rate $2s^*/(2s^*+1)$.
+Theorem~\ref{th: stability sieve with shrinkage} tells us that this estimator will have a smaller wRV value against other trajectories that satisfy (using \eqref{eq: recap stability}):

 Rearranging the terms and let $\omega$ approach $1/2$, the above condition becomes: